-“I find that I become one of two moms when my children are upset.
-I’m either Mary Poppins – kind, loving, patient – or I’m completely intolerant and prone to yelling and screaming.” — Concerned Mom
+“I find that I become one of two mothers when my children are upset.
+I'm either Mary Poppins – kind, loving, patient – or I'm completely intolerant and prone to yelling and screaming.” — Concerned Mother

 If you're yelling at your kids, you're not alone.

 In fact, my own empirical research suggests yelling has become something of a parenting epidemic.